ryanwoconnor/faq.twin.villas/rusticretreat.md

 ⚫  Metal Bin out front is for trash

-Please place all trash and recycling in the appropriate bin before you leave. **Trash must be bagged**
+No trash should be brought to the premises when you arrive.
+Please also place all trash and recycling in the appropriate bin before you leave. **Trash must be bagged**

 ### Pool Rules